ashrithyvs/StressBusters/README.md

 10. Link for Video / ppt showing how the prototype works ( be as creative and innovative as possible ).

    ANSWER

+ Instructions to execute the project:
+ 1)clone the project.
+ 2)navigate to project folder and open GITBash/Hyper/Any CLI in that location.
+ 3)type npm start.
+ *it will take few moments to open the url*

+ *if the url doesn't open automatically follow bellow step* 4)open google chrome(recommended) and type "https://localhost:3000" in URL bar.

+ for queries:
+ contact: ashrithy20@gmail.com